gguerrero/mixingpanel/README.md

 end
 ```

-Remember to have a coherence between project options, otherwise the cookie may not be read between projects
+*Remember to have a coherence between project options, otherwise the cookie may not be read between projects
-and it will be a mess to discover why.
+and it will be a mess to discover why!*

 ## Usage